 Certum only uses the WHOIS records linked to on the IANA root database and the ICANN approved registrars.
-Domain verification takes place only in the Certum system and cannot be delegated to third parties.
+Certum does not issue SSL certificates for Reserved IP Addresses or Internal Names.

 3.2.2.2 Validation of mailbox authorization or control